-The day Jesus rode into Jerusalem to the Messianic praises of a crowd of Passover pilgrims, he fulfilled a key Scripture - Zechariah 9:9:
+The day Jesus rode into Jerusalem to the Messianic praises of a crowd of Passover pilgrims, he fulfilled a key Scripture - Zechariah 9:9 - and this event fell on the exact day the Messiah would be revealed prophesied by Daniel.
+(9:24.)
+(See #21, Page 7)